 3. Pulse oximetry: Monitor for a possible fall in hemoglobin oxygen saturation (SaO2).

 4. Arterial blood gases: Metabolic or mixed acidosis.
 Respiratory alkalosis may sometimes be present in the early stages of shock due to hyperventilation; possible hypoxemia (see Acid-Base Disorders).

-5. Imaging studies: Chest radiographs: Look for the signs of heart failure (cardiac enlargement, pulmonary congestion, pulmonary edema) and causes of respiratory insufficiency or sepsis.
+5. Imaging studies: Chest radiography: Look for the signs of heart failure (cardiac enlargement, pulmonary congestion, pulmonary edema) and causes of respiratory insufficiency or sepsis.
 Chest computed tomography (CT) scans are indicated in patients with suspected pulmonary embolism (computed tomography angiography [CTA]), aortic dissection, or aortic aneurysm rupture.
-Plain abdominal radiographs are performed in the case of suspected GI perforation or mechanical intestinal obstruction.
+Plain abdominal radiography is performed in the case of suspected GI perforation or mechanical intestinal obstruction.
 Abdominal ultrasonography or CT is used to search for the source of infection in sepsis.
 Venous ultrasonography and pulmonary CTA (pulmonary embolism protocol) is indicated in the case of suspected deep vein thrombosis or pulmonary embolism.
 Head CT scans are indicated in the case of suspected stroke, brain edema, or posttraumatic lesions.

 6. Blood group is to be determined in each patient either directly or on the basis of medical records.